hniszlab/TFsubopt/README.md

-# TFsubopt
-This is a repository for Suboptimization of human transcription factors 2024
+# Suboptimization of human transcription factors 2024

+## This is a repository for Naderi & Magalhaes et al.

+Main bioinformatics analysis is listed by figure
+Main scripts for NGS are listed separated